Day 1: ABIDJAN

 In a nearby tiny village, masks will emerge from the forest towards us.
-In the cosmogony of the Dan Guéré people, there is a creator god that communicates with humans only through its intermediaries, the masks: during the mask dance the distance between the human and the spirit worlds disappears, the cosmic and the social orders are restored, and gratitude is expressed to the gods and the ancestors.
+In the cosmogony of the Dan Guéré people, there is a creator god that communicates with humans only through its intermediaries, the masks: during the mask dance the distance between the human and the spirit worlds disappears, and the cosmic and the social orders are restored, and gratitude is expressed to the gods and the ancestors.

 Day 11: RITUALS IN THE FOREST

-Vehicles 4×4 will be necessary to discover the remote forest region where the arrival of foreigners is a rare event.
+4×4 vehicles will be necessary to discover the remote forest region where the arrival of foreigners is a rare event.
 The track crosses wooden bridges before reaching the more isolated settlements inhabited by the Guéré ethnic group.
 The sacred and spectacular masks will dance for the village.

 Day 12: SKYSCRAPERS & LAGOONS

 If we look beyond the lagoon, the Plateau (the City District) is growing very fast, not horizontally as in most African towns but vertically, with its large modern buildings and skyscrapers.
 Not much land is available and the little that is must be continually reclaimed from the waters of the Ebrié Lagoon.
-The modern City District is defined to the west by the harbour and its endless queues of people waiting for a ferry, and to the east by the incredible silhouette of Saints Peter & Paul Cathedral.
+The modern City District is defined to the west by the harbor and its endless queues of people waiting for a ferry, and to the east by the incredible silhouette of Saints Peter & Paul Cathedral.

 In the Youpugon quarter, we meet the Fanico, laundrymen washing clothes in the river and drying them on the surrounding grass hill.
-Hundreds of colourful clothes and fabrics lying on the grass create a giant patchwork.
+Hundreds of colorful clothes and fabrics lying on the grass create a giant patchwork.
 We then visit the National Museum with its tribal art collection displaying masks and statues from various Ivory Coast ethnic groups.